Antipurity/lenia-game/levels/README.md

 (Yes, actors are updated in-GPU, so the engine can handle hundreds of thousands of actors.)

+`api.write()`: for updating the kernel.
+(But not the actor list.
+Actors never disappear and never appear.)

 ---

 `api.window(content, actorName = null, timeoutSec = 32, posMomentum = .9)`: creates a window, near an actor.
 For STORY.